Categories

 3. Screw on lid.

-5. The probiotics have done their magic when bubbles rise up the sides of the jar and lid becomes pressurized.
+5. You will know that the probiotics have done their magic when bubbles rise up the sides of the jar and lid becomes pressurized.

 6. Store in fridge and eat within a week.

-7. Check out tips & tricks to maintain a bubbly jelly.
+7. Check out tips & tricks (coming soon) to making and maintaining bubbly jelly.

-I use this jelly in the morning by the spoonful mixed into a bowl of milk kefir, chia seeds, and green powder or swirled into a bowl of young coconut pudding with grated sour apple and soaked almonds.
-My favorite is slathered on raw flax crackers with cultured butter
+My family loves this bubbly jelly by the spoonful in a bowl of creme fraiche with chia seeds and green powder or swirled in a bowl of young coconut pudding with sour apple and soaked almonds.
+How about you?

 May all bellies be happy!